🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 2. Glow Up With Candlelight (Safely)

-If winter had a scent, it would be match + wax.
-Candles instantly make a dining room feel intimate and seasonal.
-Vary the height and shape for drama, and keep scents gentle so they don’t clash with dinner.
+If winter had a scent, it would be a freshly struck match.
+Candles instantly make a dining room feel intimate and seasonal, especially as the sun starts setting before dinner.
+Vary the height and shape for a little drama, and keep scents gentle so they do not clash with the food.

 Candle Styling Ideas